microsoft/autogen/python/docs/src/cookbook/type-routed-agent.md

 # Using Type Routed Agent

-To make it easier to implement agents that respond to certain message types there is a base class called {py:class}`~agnext.components.TypeRoutedAgent`.
+To make it easier to implement agents that respond to certain message types there is a base class called {py:class}`~agnext.components.RoutedAgent`.
 This class provides a simple decorator pattern for associating message types with message handlers.

 The decorator {py:func}`agnext.components.message_handler` should be added to functions in the class that are intended to handle messages.
 These functions have a specific signature that needs to be followed for it to be recognized as a message handler.